 Doctors may treat affected people with intravenous mannitol (a drug that reduces swelling and pressure), but it is unclear whether this provides any benefit.

-Shellfish poisoning can occur from June to October, especially on the Pacific and New England coasts.
+Shellfish poisoning in the US can occur from June to October, especially on the Pacific and New England coasts.
 Shellfish such as mussels, clams, oysters, and scallops may ingest certain poisonous dinoflagellates at certain times when the water has a red cast, called the red tide.

 The dinoflagellates produce a toxin that attacks nerves (such toxins are called neurotoxins).
 The toxin, saxitoxin, which causes paralytic shellfish poisoning, persists even after the food has been cooked.

 The first symptom, a pins-and-needles sensation around the mouth, begins 5 to 30 minutes after eating.
 Nausea, vomiting, and abdominal cramps develop next, followed by muscle weakness.
 Occasionally, the weakness progresses to paralysis of the arms and legs.
-Weakness of the muscles needed for breathing may even be severe enough to cause death.
+Weakness of the muscles needed for breathing may even be severe enough to cause death unless the person is put on a breathing machine (ventilator).
 Those who survive usually recover completely.